hornadam8/park-hopper-app/NOTES.md

 -controllers/views

+  -index(user login/signup)

+  -parks
+    /parks -> Shows all parks with User info and trips in sidebar

-  -index -> Shows all parks with add a trip button
+    /parks/:id -> shows park page with add trip button
-    -if logged in? - header shows tabs and profile info -not logged in - header shows tabs and login/sign-up links

-  -/user/

-    -login -> email/password form

-    -signup -> name/email/password form
+  -users

     -show -> displays user info and trips with links to park pages, link to edit trip, link to edit user

+    -edit -> displays user info and allows for edits

+    -delete -> button in edit page destroys user from db